 ABCT is the central organization related to evidence-supported cognitive-behavior therapy for numerous conditions.

-Credible information provided in an entertaining fashion by actor/comedian/writer turned ADHD advocate, Rick Green.
+Credible information provided in an entertaining fashion established by actor/comedian/writer turned ADHD advocate, Rick Green, now run by Dr. Umesh Jain.

 UKAAN is a great source of information and support for adults with ADHD throughout the UK.